 Operating temperature: < 40 °C

-Radiation tolerance: > 3 Mrad/year, > 5 .
+Radiation tolerance: > 4 Mrad/year, > 6 .
 1012 neq/cm2/year

+(these are the expected values in Layer 0; in outer layers, radiation levels are at least on order of magnitude lower

 Power dissipation: < 4 mW/channel

+Detector and fanout capacitance: 10 pF ≤ CD ≤ 70 pF

+(the chip must be stable when sensor strips are disconnected from the input pads of the analog channels)

 Dynamic range: The front-end chips must accept signals from either P and N-side of the strip detectors.
 A linear response of the analog processing section is required from a minimum input charge corresponding to 0.2 MIP up to a full dynamic range of 10-15 MIP charge for dE/dx measurements.

 Analog Resolution: The front-end chips have to provide an analog information about the charge collected in the detector, which will be also used for calibrating and monitoring the system.
 A resolution of 0.2 MIP charge is required for dE/dx measurements.
-In case of a compression-type ADC characteristic, this may translate in 4 bits of information.
+In case of a compression-type ADC, based on the time-over-threshold technique (ToT), this may translate in 4 bits of information.

 Efficiency: At design luminosity, the microstrip readout must have a hit efficiency of at least 95% during its entire operational lifetime.
 This includes any loss of data by readout electronics or readout dead time.